eclab/grains/midi/README.md

 The MIDI emitting facility is just a bunch of utility functions to make things easier for you.
 See the emitmodular.h file for instructions on how to use them.

+## Note

+At present there is no test code for testing the Modular MIDI conventions emitting and parsing utilities.